Valuation of Medical Inventions (MED-VEST) project

 The MED-VEST project is supported by the Chinese Academy of Medical Sciences (CAMS) Oxford Institute (COI).

-Professor Xiaolan Fu, the founding director of the TMCD, leads the project; Dr Rong Dai is the Research Officer of this project.
+Professor Xiaolan Fu, the founding director of the TMCD, leads the project.

 Launched in 2020, this project is supposed to be closed by the end of 2021.